P-p-H-d/mlib/README.md

 ### M-VARIANT

-A [variant](https://en.wikipedia.org/wiki/Variant_type) is a finite exclusive list of elements of different types : the variant can be only equal to one element at a time.
+A [variant](https://en.wikipedia.org/wiki/Variant_type) is a finite exclusive list of elements of different types: the variant can only be equal to one element at a time.

 #### VARIANT\_DEF2(name, (element1, type1[, oplist1]) [, ...])
 #### VARIANT\_DEF2\_AS(name,  name\_t, (element1, type1[, oplist1]) [, ...])

 VARIANT\_DEF2 defines the variant 'name##\_t' and its associated methods as "static inline" functions.
 Each parameter of the macro is expected to be an element of the variant.
-Each element is defined by three parameters within parenthesis: the element name, the element type and the element oplist.
+Each element is defined by three parameters within parenthesis:
+* the mandatory element name,
+* the mandatory element type
+* and the optional element oplist.

+If an 'oplist' is given, it shall be the one matching the associated type.
-'name' and 'element' shall be a C identifier that will be used to identify the container.
+'name' and 'element<n>' shall be C identifiers that will be used to identify the list.
+'name' will be used to create all the types (including the iterator) and functions to handle the container.
+This definition shall be done once per name and per compilation unit.

 This is like a C union.
 The main added value compared to using a union is that it generates all the basic methods to handle it and it dynamically identifies which element is stored within.

-It shall be done once per type and per compilation unit.
+It is also able to store an 'EMPTY' state for the variant, contrary to an union (this is the state when default constructing it).

-The object oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The oplists shall have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.
-The created methods will use the operators to init, set and clear the contained object.
+In general, an optional method of the variant will only be created if all oplists define the needed optional methods for the underlying type.

+VARIANT\_DEF2\_AS is the same as VARIANT\_DEF2 except the name of the type name\_t is provided.

+name\_parse\_str & name\_in\_str depend also on the INIT operator.

 Example: